PiotrZielonka/infinityshopping-microservices-consul-product-concept/README.md

 The purpose of this repository is to **learn and demonstrate microservices architecture** using **JHipster**, **Spring Boot**, and **Consul**, while offering a solid base for scaling the monolith into a full microservices solution.

-> 🛠️ This is a **training and concept project**, not a production-ready application.
 ---

 ## 🚀 Project Goals